nimiCurtis/so101_ros2/README.md

     ros2 launch so101_bringup so101_record.launch.py
     ```

-2. In a second terminal, source your workspace and run the commander:
+2. In a second terminal, run the commander:

     ```bash
     ros2 run system_data_recorder sdr_commander